Teacher in Charge: Mr M. Isaacs.

 Students are introduced to the standards, requirements and routines for the course.

-Students develop an understanding of the key features of music and they will explore how different contexts influence these.
-For example this could be through the completion of a unit on Aotearoa Roots/Reggae or Journeys and Navigation.
-The students will learn how to identify and describe these key features and will also develop a basic understanding of how to apply these using the music software Ableton.
+Students develop an understanding of the key elements of music through completing an introductory unit on music foundations.
+This unit explores a range of musical and technological skills and ensures that all students are equipped with a basic set of skills to use throughout the course.
+The students will then learn how to identify and describe key features within different musical styles and will also start to develop a basic understanding of how to apply these using the music software Ableton.
 This work will support the students towards completing AS 1.1 Use music skills in a music style and AS 1.4 Shape music ideas to create an original composition later in the year.

 Term 2